savwiley/resources/README.md

 * [React Icons](https://react-icons.github.io/react-icons/) - extremely large collection to use with React
 * [Icons8](https://icons8.com/icons/) - large collection, best when using just HTML
 * [Nucleo](https://nucleoapp.com/free-icons) - comes with a web app you can use to customize icons, only 100 free options
+* [The Noun Project](https://thenounproject.com/) - you'll need an account, but they have lots of free vector icons
 * [Google Fonts](https://fonts.google.com/icons) - they also have icons

 [TOP](#contents)